The Passover Plot: Planning

-Schonfield's investigation shows that the Gospel of John properly recounts the Passover events, which are inconsistently described in all the other Gospels.
+Schonfield argues that the Gospel of John properly recounts the Passover events, which are inconsistently described in all the other Gospels.
 His reading of that Gospel convinced him that John's account, though probably filtered through an assistant and transcription in John's old age, suggests that Jesus had planned everything.
 Among other things, that he would not be on the cross for more than a few hours before the Sabbath arrived, when it was required by law that crucified Jews be taken down; that one of his supporters, who was on hand, would give him water (to quench his thirst) that was actually laced with a drug to make him unconscious; and that Joseph of Arimathea, a well-connected supporter, would collect him off the cross while still alive (but appearing dead) so that he could be secretly nursed back to health.

 Schonfield suggests that the plan went awry because of a soldier's actions with a spear.
 Schonfield gives evidence of a high-ranking member of the Sanhedrin who was one of Jesus' followers, likely the Beloved Disciple who is otherwise obscure, and notes several instances in which knowledge of or access to the Temple was available to one or more of Jesus' followers.
 He identifies this follower as John, the source of the Gospel many decades later whilst living in Asia Minor.
 He suggests that this Apostle, and Joseph of Arimathea, were responsible for events following the Crucifixion, and that it might have been this Apostle (an 'undercover Disciple', as it were) who was seen (by those who did not know him) at the Tomb on the morning of the Resurrection.